BlinkDL/ChatRWKV/README.md

 # ChatRWKV
 ChatRWKV is like ChatGPT but powered by my RWKV (100% RNN) language model, which is the only RNN (as of now) that can match transformers in quality and scaling, while being faster and saves VRAM.
+Training sponsored by Stability EleutherAI :)

 **Download RWKV-4 weights:** https://huggingface.co/BlinkDL (**Use RWKV-4 models**.
 DO NOT use RWKV-4a and RWKV-4b models.)